syke99/go-c2dmc/README.md

 # go-c2dmc
-A Go package for converting RGB and other color formats/colorspaces into DMC thread colors (DMC color name and floss number) Supports Go 1.13 onwards.
+A Go package for converting RGB and other color formats/colorspaces into DMC thread colors (DMC color name and floss number).
+Implemented as a wrapper for a handful of pieces of functionality from the  [go-colorful](https://github.com/lucasb-eyer/go-colorful/) package with additional functionality to return DMC thread colors.
+Supports Go 1.13 onwards.

 Why?
 ====